-Figure 3-4 Quick Setup - Choose Region
+Figure 3-4 Quick Setup - Choose Region and Mode

-Per FCC regulations, all Wi-Fi products marketed in the U.S. must be fixed to the U.S. region only.
+Per FCC regulations, all WiFi products marketed in the U.S. must be fixed to the U.S. region only.

-4. The device will detect the existing wireless networks.
+4. The device will detect the existing network.
 Please wait for a while.

-Figure 3-5 Quick Setup - Detect Existing Networks
+Figure 3-5 Quick Setup - Detect Existing Network

-5. A list of available wireless networks will appear.
+5. A list of available wireless network will appear.
 Check the box before the SSID of your desired network, and then click Next.